On Sequential Bayesian Inference for Continual Learning: Prototypical Bayesian Continual Learning

 \textbf{Model.} ProtoCL models the generative CL process.
 We consider classes $j \in \{1, \ldots, J\}$, generated from a categorical distribution with a Dirichlet prior:

 Images are embedded into an embedding space by an encoder, $\vz = f(\vx; \vw)$ with parameters $\vw$.
-The~per class embeddings are Gaussian, and their mean has a prior which is also Gaussian:
+The per-class embeddings are Gaussian whose with isotropic variance.
+The prototype mean has a prior which is also Gaussian with and diagonal covariance:

-See~Figure~\ref{fig:protocl_overview} for an overview of the model.
-To~alleviate forgetting in CL, ProtoCL uses a coreset of past task data to continue to embed past classes distinctly as prototypes.
-The~posterior distribution over class probabilities $\{p_j\}_{j=1}^J$ and class embeddings $\{\bar{z}_{y_j}\}_{j=1}^J$ is denoted in short hand as $p(\vtheta)$ with parameters $\eta_{t} = \{\alpha_{t}, \vmu_{1:J, t}, \Lambda^{-1}_{1:J, t}\}$.
-ProtoCL models each class prototype but does not use task-specific NN parameters or modules such as multi-head VCL.
-By~modeling a probabilistic model over an embedding space, this allows us to use powerful embedding functions $f(\, \cdot \,; \vw)$ without having to parameterize them probabilistically, and so this approach is more scalable than VCL, for~instance.
+See~\cref{fig:protocl_overview} for an overview of the model.
+To alleviate forgetting in CL, ProtoCL uses a coreset of past task data to continue to embed past classes distinctly as prototypes.
+The posterior distribution over class probabilities $\{p_j\}_{j=1}^J$ and class embeddings $\{\bar{z}_{y_j}\}_{j=1}^J$ is denoted in short hand as $p(\vtheta)$ with parameters $\eta_{t} = \{\alpha_{t}, \vmu_{1:J, t}, \Lambda^{-1}_{1:J, t}\}$.
+We model the Gaussians with a diagonal covariance.
+ProtoCL models each class prototype but does not use task-specific NN parameters or modules like multi-head VCL.
+ProtoCL uses a probabilistic model over an embedding space which allows it to use powerful embedding functions $f(\, \cdot \,; \vw)$ without having to parameterize them probabilistically and so this approach will be more scalable than VCL, for instance.

-\textbf{Inference.} As the Dirichlet prior is conjugate with the categorical distribution and likewise, the Gaussian over prototypes with a Gaussian prior over the prototype mean, we can calculate posteriors in closed form and update the parameters $\eta_t$ as new data is observed without using gradient-based updates.
+\textbf{Inference.} As the Dirichlet prior is conjugate with the Categorical distribution and likewise the Gaussian over prototypes with a Gaussian prior over the prototype mean, we can calculate posteriors in closed form and update the parameters $\eta_t$ as new data is observed without using gradient-based updates.
 We optimize the model by maximizing the posterior predictive distribution and use a softmax over class probabilities to perform predictions.
-We perform gradient-based learning of the NN embedding function $f(\,\cdot\,; \vw)$ and update the parameters $\eta_t$ at each iteration of gradient descent as well, see~Algorithm~\ref{alg:protocl}.
+We perform gradient-based learning of the NN embedding function $f(\,\cdot\,; \vw)$ and update the parameters, $\eta_t$ at each iteration of gradient descent as well, see~\cref{alg:protocl}.

-\textbf{Sequential \ updates.} We can obtain our parameter updates for the Dirichlet posterior by Categorical-Dirichlet conjugacy:
+\textbf{Sequential updates.} We can obtain our parameter updates for the Dirichlet posterior by Categorical-Dirichlet conjugacy:

-where $N_t$ are the number of points seen during the update at timestep $t$.
-Moreover, due to Gaussian-Gaussian conjugacy, the posterior for the Gaussian prototypes is governed by:
+where $N_t$ are the number of points seen during the update at time step $t$.
+Also, due to Gaussian-Gaussian conjugacy, the posterior for the Gaussian prototypes is governed by: